-- Attend 90% of all regularly scheduled honors program meetings and at least 50% of all honors program sponsored events. - Must complete at least 20 hours of volunteer service to the community and 20 hours of volunteer service to AAMU each semester (freshmen and sophomores); complete 10 hours of volunteer service to the community and 10 hours of volunteer service to AAMU each semester (juniors and seniors).
+- Enroll in a minimum of twelve (12) hours of course work per semester. - Maintain the overall cumulative grade point averages of 3.3 - Attend 90% of all regularly scheduled honors program meetings and at least 50% of all honors program sponsored events. - Must complete at least 20 hours of volunteer service to the community and to AAMUeach year, 10 hours per semester.
+Three hours from another organization will be accepted. - Apply for at least three internships, research assistantships, and/or scholarships during each academic year. - Participate in at least two campus organizations--one should be related to the participant's major field of study and one should be general in nature. - Enroll in at least three semester hours of honors course work each semester as a freshman and three as a sophomore, if available. - Enroll in IDS 301 Honors Seminar as a junior and must enroll in IDS 401 Senior Honors Project as a senior.

-- Apply for at least five internships, research assistantships, and/or scholarships during each academic year. - Participate in at least two campus organizations--one should be related to the participant's major field of study and one should be general in nature. - Enroll in at least six semester hours of honors course work each semester as a freshman and three as a sophomore, if available. - Enroll in IDS 301 Honors Seminar as a junior and must enroll in IDS 401 Senior Honor Project as a senior. - Apply to a graduate or professional school prior to graduation from AAMU. - Attend at least four non-athletic, University-sponsored forums, convocations, and other events each semester.
+- Apply to a graduate or professional school prior to graduation from AAMU. - Attend at least four non-athletic, University-sponsored forums, convocations, and other events each semester.